10 Benefits of Microservices Architecture for Business

 Flexible approach to the choice of the tech stack

-Each module in microservices works like a small application and thus can be built with a custom set of technologies.
-This tech-agnostic approach allows business and engineering teams to select the stack that would work best for each component.
+Each module in microservices works like a small application and thus can be built with a custom set of technologies, frameworks, and programming languages.
+This tech-agnostic approach allows business and engineering teams to select the tech stack that would work best for each component.
 As a result, they avoid unnecessary tradeoffs caused by the incompatibility of some technologies or ageing stack.

 Effective migration and upgrade